 A modular course for early childhood mathematics education students including theories, purposes, activities, curricula, and new developments in teaching.
 Open only to Early Childhood Education majors.
 Prerequisite: MATH 3013.
-Fall.
+Fall and other semesters as needed.

 4801-4893.
 Special Studies in Education.